-If its a large collection in good condition in boxes, get professional advice from auction houses experienced in model railway items- do not go to general secondhand dealers who are looking to offer the lowest price, so that they make more when they sell them on at specialist auctions.
+If its a large collection in good condition in boxes, get professional advice from auction houses experienced in model railway items- do not go to general secondhand dealers, who are looking to offer the lowest price, so that they make more when they sell them on at specialist auctions.

 For less specialised collections, some long established model shops offer to purchase models for resale and if you provide a list, will give an estimate of their offer for the items.
 Higher prices will be for items “as new”, in working order and in their original boxes.
 See major model railway magazines for adverts for these, including long established secondhand dealers.

 If the models are of Continental, North American or Japanese outline then you may wish to contact an appropriate special railway interest group covering the particular country, but based in the UK.
 Most of these have links on this site and may be able to point you in the right direction for disposal.